tawsif76/vanet-beacon/README.md

 The issue arises because the application was active **before the vehicle actually entered the SUMO simulation**.
 Since many vehicles share the same entry points, their initial coordinates were positioned very close to each other.
 This caused the waiting vehicles to form dense clusters that broadcasted continuously.

 ![Hop Count Graph](cluster.png)
-This created a "jammer" effect at the entry coordinates, causing massive interference and collisions for any active vehicles passing nearby.
+As a result, it created a "jammer" effect at the entry coordinates, causing massive interference and collisions for any active vehicles passing nearby.

 ## The Solution: NS2 Node Utility